walterjansma/gitmate/README.md

 ### For Contributors

-If you want to contribute to git-ai, you'll need to build from source:
+If you want to contribute to GitMate, you'll need to build from source:

 #### Prerequisites